Welcome to the teachers’ guide to the Tennessee History for Kids booklet Upon a Pivot.

 The photo on pages 8 and 9 is interesting, because it shows very clearly how close downtown Pittsburgh is to the former site of Fort Duquesne (later Fort Pitt).

-Click on this image to the right to see another view.
+Click on this image to the left to see another view.
 The former site of Fort Duquesne is to the right of the fountain which is located right where the two rivers meet.

 If your students are interested, there apparently is a connection between Justin Timberlake and Henry Timberlake.
 Click here to read more about this.